 The Future Ready Lawyer Survey from Wolters Kluwer also examined the technologies lawyers are using today and plan to implement over the next three years.
 The number of lawyers using transformational technologies, including artificial intelligence (AI), big data, predictive analytics, machine learning, blockchain and decision support tools, is expected to approximately double by 2022.
 Technology Leaders expect to embrace these technologies at a higher rate than Transitioning organisations, across the board.
 More than one-half of lawyers expect to see some impact from these transformational technologies over the next three years – but fewer than 24% say they understand them very well.
 As may be expected, millennials score higher in both forecasting the impact of these new technologies and understanding how they can be used.
 In addition to the survey findings on trends, technologies and change, the Future Ready Lawyer report also includes insights from legal industry luminaries in the U.S. and Europe.

 About the Survey

-The 2019 Future Ready Lawyer Survey from Wolters Kluwer Legal & Regulatory included quantitative interviews with 700 lawyers in law firms, legal departments and business services firms across the U.S. and ten European countries - the United Kingdom, Germany, Netherlands, Italy, France, Spain, Poland, Belgium, Hungary and the Czech Republic to examine how technology and other factors are affecting the future practice of law across core areas and how legal organizations are prepared to address these.
-The Survey was conducted online for Wolters Kluwer by a leading international research organization from December 10, 2018, through January 13, 2019.
+The 2019 Future Ready Lawyer Survey from Wolters Kluwer Legal & Regulatory included quantitative interviews with 700 lawyers in law firms, legal departments and business services firms across the U.S. and 10 European countries: the United Kingdom, Germany, Netherlands, Italy, France, Spain, Poland, Belgium, Hungary and the Czech Republic to examine how technology and other factors are affecting the future practice of law across core areas and how legal organizations are prepared to address these.
+The survey was conducted online for Wolters Kluwer by a leading international research organisation from December 10, 2018 through January 13, 2019.